ZAdamMac/Tapestry/testing/TESTDOCS.md

 2. Under this functional root, create `/Control` and `/Test/`.
 3. Edit `corpusmaker.py` such that its `dest` global variable points at some sub-directory Corpus, ie `~/Tapestry Testbed/Control/Corpus`.
 4. Run corpusmaker.
 Depending on your system specifications this operation may take up to an hour to complete - you are generating a considerable amount of data after all.
 5. After running corpusmaker, you must configure the `tapestry-test.cfg`.
 This is simply a version of an ordinary tapestry config file.
-If you downloaded the test.cfg file from the repo, simply edit its paths so that they point at your test envrionment instead of some guy named Patches'.
+If you downloaded the test.cfg file from the repo, simply edit its paths so that they point at your test environment instead of some guy named Patches'.
 6. Create the following known-good samples: `Non-Inc Media` and `Inc-Media`, consisting of the output .tap and .tap.sig files of an inclusive and non-inclusive run respectively.
 These are used in some tests.
 You should also manually unpack the recovery-pkl file from one of these and leave it under the `~/Control` as some tests require it.

 ## Testing a Development Build